rdneagu/tripityReactNative/README.md

 ## How to upgrade Expo SDK:

 Upgrading can be done using `expo upgrade`.
-Please not that sometimes it may cause the project to break which requires a fresh installation.
+Please note that sometimes it may cause the project to break which requires a fresh installation.

 ## How to build an APK file to run on an Android device in production environment